The cemetery has a unique blend of historical and modern sections. There are several individual family mausoleums found throughout the cemetery.

 Sections 9 and 12 are where you will find the Congregation Beth Shalom Jewish Sections.

-Section 11 is where the new mausoleum/columbarium was built.
+Section 11 is where the newest columbariums are located.

 Sections 12, 14 and 15 are where gravesites are available.
 Section 12 is the newest of